DFE-Digital/get-into-teaching-app/app/views/content/ways-to-train.md

       name: simple
       arguments:
         icon: "icon-arrow"
         text: "If you have a degree, search for postgraduate courses leading to qualified teacher status (QTS).
-This service does not include Teach First courses."
+This search tool does not include Teach First courses."
         link_text: "Find postgraduate teacher training courses"
         link_target: "https://www.gov.uk/find-postgraduate-teacher-training-courses"
 keywords: